 2.3 H.d may adjust the Services and other benefits to the state of the art and technical developments or necessities, provided the respective adjustment is within reason for the Principal.
 H.d may discontinue the Services and other services with a reasonable notice period.
 H.d shall inform the Principal about the discontinuation of the Services in a timely manner.

 3. Principal's Obligations

 3.1 The Principal shall keep the business and contact information provided at the conclusion of the agreement current for the entire term of the agreement and shall promptly inform H.d of any changes.
-The Principal shall furthermore ensure that the e-mail address provided to H.d is regularly accessed in order to obtain information that is relevant for the agreement.
+The Principal shall furthermore ensure that the mobile number and e-mail address provided to H.d is regularly accessed in order to obtain information that is relevant for the agreement.

 3.2 The Principal shall protect all access information received by the Principal from H.d against any access from unauthorized third parties.
 The Principal shall inform H.d as soon as the Principal has a reasonable suspicion or knowledge of a potential misuse of the access information provided.

 3.3 The Principal is aware that their website may be associated with H.d.
 Therefore, the Principal shall take all steps necessary to keep the services offered by Principal and the services offered by H.d or third parties separate in terms of their content.